Skip To Main Content

 ● Keep an eye on your account with your loan servicer and document any changes, such as a decrease in your balance.

-● If you work for a nonprofit or a federal, state, tribal or local government, it is urgent that you apply for potential public service loan forgiveness by October 31, 2022.
+● If you work for a nonprofit or a federal, state, tribal or local government, it is urgent that you apply for potential public service loan forgiveness link opens in a new window by October 31, 2022.
 Until that date, there are temporary changes in effect that make it easier to qualify for loan forgiveness or credit toward loan forgiveness.

 What are federal loans?